simple-icons/release-action/CONTRIBUTING.md

 ## Live debugging

-You'll commonly want to debug the *src/create.js* file because there is the logic to create release pull requests.
-Currently the tests are mocked, but in order to debug in a real environment, you can follow the next steps:
+You'll commonly want to debug the *src/create.js* file because includes the logic to create pull requests for new releases.
+Currently the tests located as *test/* directory are mocked, but in order to debug in a real environment, you can follow the next steps:

 1. Fork this repository and create a new branch as is explained in [Contributing to this GitHub Action](#contributing-to-this-github-action).
-1. Create a repository, for example I've created one in my account named `si-release-action-debug`.
+1. Create another separate repository, for example I've created [si-release-action-debug].
 1. Create a workflow file at `.github/workflows/create-release.yml` with the next content:

    ```yaml